zephyrproject-rtos/zephyr/samples/subsys/modbus/rtu_server/README.rst

 RTU server example is running on an evaluation board.
 Client is running on a PC or laptop.
 In addition to the evaluation board, an USB to RS-485 bus adapter and a RS-485 shield are required.
-Shield converts the UART TX, RX signals to RS-485 and does not need a specific overlay, an Arduino header compatible shield like `joy-it RS-485 shield for Arduino`_ can be used.
+The shield converts UART TX, RX signals to RS-485.
+An Arduino header compatible shield like `joy-it RS-485 shield for Arduino`_ can be used.
+This example uses DE signal, which is controlled by pin D9 on the JOY-IT shield.
+For other shields, ``de-gpios`` property must be adapted or removed in the application overlay file :zephyr_file:`samples/subsys/modbus/rtu_server/app.overlay`

 The USB to RS-485 adapter connects to the USB port of a computer.
 The two A+, B- lines should be connected to the RS-485 shield.